-

 3 reviews

-Two way audio is full duplex and about as clear as a typical phone or laptop speaker, but multiple test recordings showed slight audio video sync issues when clips were played back.
+Two way audio is full duplex and about as clear as a typical phone or laptop speaker, but multiple test recordings showed slight audio video sync issues when clips were played back, and this review notes that while two way talk sounds decent in real use the saved clips still only include the doorbell side of the conversation.

 -